Isometries of infinite dimensional Hilbert geometries: Infinite dimensional simplices

 Conversely, if $\eps \in \{-1,1\}$ and $\theta \colon K_2 \to K_1$ is a homeomorphism, then $f \mapsto \eps (f \circ \theta)$ is an isometric isomorphism between $C(K_1)$ and $C(K_2)$ that maps $\R \mathbf{1}_1$ onto $\R \mathbf{1}_2$, and hence it induces an isometric isomorphism between the respective quotient spaces $\overline{C(K_1)}$ and $\overline{C(K_2)}$. \end{proof}

 Our next goal is to describe the group of surjective isometries from $\overline{C(K)}$ to itself.
-For any real normed space $X$, the Mazur-Ulam theorem shows that the group of surjective isometries from $X$ to $X$ is a product of the group of isometric isomorphisms and the group of translations.
-Clearly these groups have trivial intersection, and it is easily verified that a translation by $x \in X$ conjugated by an isometric isomorphism $T$ of $X$ yields a translation by $Tx$.
-This shows that the group of surjective isometries from $X$ to $X$ is a semidirect product of these two groups.
-In the case of $X = \overline{C(K)}$, we know the group of isometric isomorphisms by Theorem~\ref{thm:isometric_isomorphism}, which yields the following description.
+For any real normed space $X$, the Mazur-Ulam theorem shows that any surjective isometry from $X$ to $X$ is the composition of an isometric isomorphism and a translation.
+Clearly the subgroup of isometric isomorphisms and the subgroup of translations have trivial intersection, and it is easily verified that a translation by $x \in X$ conjugated by an isometric isomorphism $T$ of $X$ yields a translation by $Tx$.
+This shows that the group of surjective isometries from $X$ to $X$ is a semidirect product of these two subgroups.
+In the case of $X = \overline{C(K)}$, we know the group of isometric isomorphisms by Theorem~\ref{thm:isometric_isomorphism} which yields the following description. \begin{proposition} If $K$ be a compact Hausdorff space, then the group of surjective isometries of $\overline{C(K)}$ is isomorphic to $\overline{C(K)} \rtimes (C_2 \times \mathrm{Homeo}(K))$ if and only if $|K| \geq 3$, where $C_2$ is the cyclic group of order 2. \end{proposition} Note that in the above proposition, $\theta \in \mathrm{Homeo}(K)$ acts on $\overline{f} \in \overline{C(K)}$ as $\overline{f \circ \theta^{-1}}$ (not as $\overline{f \circ \theta}$). \begin{proof} If $K$ has only 2 elements, then multiplication by $-1$ coincides with the non-trivial homeomorphism, and if $|K| \leq 1$, then multiplication by $-1$ is the identity.
+In all other cases there is no overlap, and the result follows from the above discussion. \end{proof}